Rayaratebr/fake-news-classifier-cnn-v1/README.md

   - `word_to_id.pkl`: dictionary mapping words to integer IDs.
   - `id_to_label.pkl`: dictionary mapping IDs back to words (useful for interpretation or debugging).
 - These files must be saved in the same directory as `app.py`, as the app loads them at runtime.
+- These files will be generated when the code is run.

 ---